Pool56/Climate-Witness-Chain-/README.md

 ### How our technology solution can help

 The solution could help by gathering real time data so as to aid reseachers such as geologists, agriculturalists and water engineers to make appropriate decisions with regard to designing agricultural equipment, formaulating farming practices,  accurately analysing weather patterns, creation of code that relates to medical prescription and providing explanation to code.
+The technology helps farmers in mitigating effects of climate change that affects crops, the goal is to conduct an assessment of where farmers do farming then in the event of extreme climate conditions such as drought or flooding data is collected which provides action on what remedial steps to be taken.
+The assessment is done through farmers taking pictures and other relevant information is collected which is analysed using software such as AutoCAD and other analytical software from IBM.
+Codes are also generated where they are needed by use of MeTTa programing language, all the outputs are finally sent to Open AI to conduct analysis.
+Reviews are also taken from farmers based on how
+Afterwards, all the information is collected and stored as a refernce for future analysis.

-This link can be used by African communities to upload photos or videos.
+As a short demo, this link can be used by African communities to upload photos or videos.
 Additionally, technical experts can use the data obtained from African communities to derive insights and eventually send reports to disaster management firms and insurance companies https://climate-witness-repo-nneg.bolt.host/

 ### Our idea
 The idea is creation of a dataset comprised of images mostly from local farmers and other detailed information such as Excel sheets and documents from agricultural experts.
 This data will be useful to train Open AI models through use of programming language such as MeTTa or even python as well as use of software such as AutoCAD and even other analytical software from IBM and many others.
-The data obtained especially images are analysed in detail by assessment of feature such as dimension, color, geographical location and other factors with the goal of deriving as much insights as possible
+The data obtained especially images are analysed in detail by assessment of feature such as dimension, color, geographical location and other factors with the goal of deriving as much insights as possible.

+The central innovation is the use of the MeTTa programming language as a formal semantic and logical layer that:

+Integrates geometric, statistical, and environmental data

+Encodes deterministic engineering laws and probabilistic risk models

+Governs when and how LLMs, through  MeTTa-Motto, are invoked

+Produces auditable, explainable outputs suitable for high-stakes decisions

+Through MeTTa-Motto, OpenAI models are used as constrained components for interpretation, explanation, and synthesis—never as opaque decision-makers.

 ## Technology implementation